-- 4.36 A request was made by National Grid for DNOs to provide the following information about Embedded Small Power Stations with registered capacity below 1MW in order to increase the visibility of these small units.
-It was proposed that an accuracy level of 1MW on either side would be acceptable for each node. - An equivalent power station per node on the single line diagram to represent an aggregation of all wind generation - An equivalent power station per node on the single line diagram to represent an aggregation of all PhotoVoltaic (PV) generation - An equivalent power station per node on the single line diagram to represent an aggregation of all other types of ESPS - The geographical location of each node on the single line diagram where weather related intermittent power station (below 1MW individual capacity) have been identified. - Loss of Mains protection types and relay settings - 4.37 It was stated that DNOs were likely to have information for ESPS connected under the Engineering Recommendation (ER) G59 which covers generating units with a rating of above 16A per phase, equivalent to about 3.7 kW for single phase connections and 11.1 kW for 3 phase connections.
+- 4.36 A request was made by National Grid for DNOs to provide the following information about Embedded Small Power Stations with registered capacity below 1MW in order to increase the visibility of these small units: - An equivalent power station per node on the single line diagram to represent an aggregation of all wind generation; - An equivalent power station per node on the single line diagram to represent an aggregation of all photovoltaic (PV) generation; - An equivalent power station per node on the single line diagram to represent an aggregation of all other types of ESPS; - The geographical location of each node on the single line diagram where weather related intermittent power station (below 1MW individual capacity) have been identified; and - Loss of Mains protection types and relay settings. - 4.37 It was stated that DNOs were likely to have information for ESPS connected under the Engineering Recommendation (ER) G59 which covers generating units with a rating of above 16A per phase, equivalent to about 3.7 kW for single phase connections and 11.1 kW for 3 phase connections.
 However most PV-based ESPS, for which National Grid is seeking data, would be connected outside the scope of ER G59 and very often these generators do not inform DNOs about their connections.
 DNOs would therefore not have the required information for these units.
 It was also suggested that Feed-in-Tariff registers could be used to get a view of the ESPS below 1MW but the idea proved to be too complicated and was therefore dismissed. - 4.38 It was recognised by National Grid that obtaining information about ESPS with registered capacities above 1MW was already a good step forward and that it might be too burdensome on the DNOs if more information was to be requested at this stage.
 There was a general consensus amongst the DNOs that the process should be staged and that it would be better to address the ESPS below 1MW in the future.

-&lt;sup>2 http://www2.nationalgrid.com/UK/Industry-information/Electricity-codes/Grid-code/Modifications/GC0035/
+3 http://www2.nationalgrid.com/UK/Industry-information/Electricity-codes/Grid-code/Modifications/GC0035/